TheTrustyPwo/ScienceNexus/src/vqe.md

 This mapping is a crucial step in performing quantum simulations of molecular systems on quantum computers using algorithms like the Variational Quantum Eigensolver (VQE).

-Sure, let's continue and explain equations 20, 21, and how we can use a quantum computer to simulate molecular systems using the Variational Quantum Eigensolver (VQE) algorithm.

 ### Slater Determinant

 In computational physics and quantum chemistry, the wavefunction of a many-electron system is often expressed as a Slater determinant: